OpinionMon May 6, 2013 - 10:17 am EST

-Baby born alive was tossed into a bag and thrown on the roof of the abortion clinic
+Baby born alive was tossed into bag, thrown on roof of abortion clinic

 May 6, 2013 (LiveActionNews.org) - A Gyn Diagnostics Center, an abortion clinic in Hialeah, Florida, has a slick and professional-looking website.
 The site features a picture of a thoughtful- and earnest-looking woman and tells prospective patients that: